 Applying for contractors insurance used to be a cumbersome task that took weeks.
 But CoverWallet’s online platform is quick and easy, allowing you to get fast quotes from top carriers at a low cost.
 Complete a free, no-obligation questionnaire online and get covered in minutes.

 How Contractors Insurance Works

 Providers don’t offer a policy called contractors insurance.
-They sell individual policies, like general liability, commercial property, and builder’s risk, and you select the policies that best fit your operations.
+They sell individual policies, such as general liability, commercial property, and builder’s risk, and you can select the policies that best fit your operations.
 Many providers bundle contractors insurance into a business owner’s policy (BOP).
 That way, they can offer important coverages at a discounted rate.

 BOPs typically include general liability and commercial property insurance.
 General liability insurance covers the cost of third-party lawsuits, and commercial property pays to repair or replace your business property when it’s damaged by a covered event.
 For contractors, insurers may include other essential policies like commercial auto and workers’ compensation.